DinitoThompson/DinitoThompson/README.md

 ## 📫 Let's Chat!

 Got a cool project idea?
 Want to collaborate?
-Or just fancy a chat about the latest tech trends?
+Or just fancy a chat?

 Drop me a line at dinitothompson@gmail.com 📧